Course Details

 As well as his services to clients, Barry offers a tax consultancy service for smaller practices throughout the UK, as well as advising on one off tax problems for other accountants and taxpayers.

-He is currently Vice President of the Association of Tax Technicians (ATT), the country’s leading professional body dealing with tax compliance.
+He is currently Deputy President of the Association of Tax Technicians (ATT), the country’s leading professional body dealing with tax compliance.